Skip to main content

 Get Legal Help with Child Custody

-Child custody matters are never easy, and you may find it helpful to speak to an attorney.
+Child custody matters are never easy, and you may find it helpful to get legal advice from an attorney on your child custody case.
 You can contact a Florida family law attorney in your area to discuss your case.
-You can also find additional information in FindLaw's Child Custody section.
+You can also find more information in FindLaw's Child Custody section.

 Was this helpful?